Here’s a list of 5 of the best musical instruments for primary schools we have found!

 Ukuleles can be affordable depending on your school’s budget, especially when buying in bulk – so why not give it a go and start a Ukulele club in your school.
 Not a confident ukulele player?
 Don’t panic, here you can arrange to have specialist one-to-one training on how to run a ukulele club in your school.

 A Boomwhacker is a lightweight, hollow, colour-coded, plastic tube, tuned to a musical pitch by length.
 Boomwhackers are used as musical instruments in the percussion family.
 Boomwhackers produce musical tones when struck together, on the floor, or against nearly any surface…. which is A LOT of fun for primary aged children….or just anyone, who doesn’t like hitting stuff?!
-Boomwhackers are a great tool for melodic composition in primary music because students can use the color-coding of the notes to add pitch to rhythms.
+Boomwhackers are a great tool for melodic composition in primary music because students can use the colour-coding of the notes to add pitch to rhythms.

 The recorder is the staple instrument in the primary school classroom, with a long and actually quite interesting history if you actually looked into its origins!
-As a member of the woodwind family the recorder provides a simple solution to teaching woodwind by not needing a reed to play it.
+As a member of the woodwind family, the recorder provides a simple solution to teaching woodwind by not needing a reed to play it.
 The recorder is immensely popular already in primary schools as it is easy to create sound, but requires hand coordination to produce the correct notes, definitely a great challenge for children to master!
 If you’re looking to introduce woodwind into your music lessons, the recorder is a definite must, and you’ll have no difficulty finding somewhere to buy them in bulk.

 The xylophone is a member of the percussion family that consists of wooden bars being struck by mallets.
-However when struck the bars produce a tuned note, therefore you can produce a distinct melody using sequence or pattern of hits and bars.
+However when struck the bars produce a tuned note, therefore you can produce a distinct melody using a sequence or pattern of hits and bars.

 The xylophone is another great option for trying to get children to use both hands in coordination when playing an instrument, and many small xylophones are colour coded which supports children who struggle remembering which bar equates to which note.
 The only downside to the xylophone is the more notes you’d like, the larger the instrument and also the larger the cost.
-However if you’re wanting some that could work for early years/KS1 with just a small amount of notes, the xylophone is a great shout!
+However, if you’re wanting some that could work for early years/KS1 with just a small amount of notes, the xylophone is a great shout!

 There are approximately over 1500 musical instruments across the world, and we are not at all suggesting only stick to these 5!
 Why not take on some world music instruments, like a Sitar?
 Or castanets?
 And include these in your lessons when covering music from across the world?
 The possibilities and opportunities are endless!
 But if you are working to a strictly tight budget, these musical instruments for primary schools are a fantastic starting point to upgrade your music classroom.